MatthewKollmer/works-in-progress/README.md

 # messing-around
-where I put temporary stuff, incomplete stuff, stuff to share on a whim with folks, test data and scripts.
+where I put temporary stuff, incomplete stuff, works in progress, stuff to share on a whim with folks, test data and scripts.

 Rough drafts and whimsies.